SAP-archive/epd-connected-products-iot-connectivity/README.md

-# Title

-SAP EPD Connected Products IoT Device Connectivity Support
+# SAP EPD Connected Products IoT Device Connectivity Support

 ## Description
-This repository contains sample postman collection and environment files in the folder: Generic_postman_env_collection which would allow a user to download the IoT device certificate.
+This repository contains sample postman collection and environment files in the folder: Generic_postman_env_collection that would allow a user to download the IoT device certificate.
 This device certificate is allowed for setting up the data ingestion for an equipment.

-In addition, it also contains an example python script:data_ingestion_example.py which shows how can one use the downloaded device certificate and use it to ingest the data to IoT.
+In addition, it also contains an example python script:data_ingestion_example.py that shows how can one use the downloaded device certificate and use it to ingest the data to IoT.

 ## Requirements